MCPE10/Video_Annotator/README.md

 # Video Annotator Flutter App

-A Flutter application for recording videos and adding annotations with various drawing tools.
+An iOS Flutter application for recording videos and adding annotations with various drawing tools.
 Perfect for educational content, tutorials, and video analysis.

 ## Features